gvwilson/thirdbit/src/fiction/iffy/index.md

 *"It's wonderful."
 Iffy hesitated, then set the mug down.
-"Am I—am I dead?"*

-*First smiled fondly.
-"Not yet, but we don't have much time.
-Please, ask your questions."*

-*Iffy swallowed.
 The person sitting across from her looked like her First, but the scar across the bridge of her nose was missing, and her full cheeks betrayed a childhood where "enough food" was taken for granted.